 With the vocals of Matt Berninger and the brothers Dessner and Devendorf, The National have cultivated a deep, sorrowful kind of vibe over the course of their seven studio albums.
 Some are better than others, but with the release of their latest, Sleep Well Beast, they’ve seemed to recapture the spirit of the band that seemed weakened a bit on Trouble Will Find Me.

 One of the best tracks, “I’ll Still Destroy You,” takes one part Postal Service and one part steady tempo.
 Leave it to The National to make a track that’s as interesting musically as it is lyrically.
 Overall, if you have been let down by their continuous touring for the last four years with no amazing new material, it’s time to get over it.
 The National are back with a strong album that reminds you why you fell in love with them in the first place.
-Enjoy, it’s worth the weight, and could easily stand up to the genius strokes of art that are Boxer and High Violet.
+Enjoy; it’s worth the wait.
+It easily stands up to the genius strokes of art that are Boxer and High Violet.

-Very few bands get better over time, particularly one close to completing twenty years together.
+Very few bands get better over time, particularly one nearing 20 years together.
 The National, though, have defied the odds.
 Whereas most bands tend to have a hiccup around the fourth or fifth album, the Brooklyn quintet have yet to stumble.
-And as good as they’ve been with Alligator (2005), Boxer (2007), High Violet (2010), Trouble Will Find Me (2013), Sleep Well Beast is on a whole another level.
+And as good as they’ve been with Alligator (2005), Boxer (2007), High Violet (2010), and Trouble Will Find Me (2013), Sleep Well Beast is on a whole ‘nother level.
 While album number seven isn’t as anthemic as the previous album, it’s also not nearly as brooding.
 It is, though, an incredible piece of artistry.

-Not everything, however, has changed, as “Day I Die” and “The System Only Dreams in Total Darkness” show that the band can still create a moving rocker.
+Not everything has changed, as “Day I Die” and “The System Only Dreams in Total Darkness” prove the band can still create moving rock.
 They even turn things up several notches and channel Nick Cave and Warren Ellis with the booming “Turtleneck”, revealing another side of their brilliance and evolution.
-Here’s hoping The National continue to age like the finest of wines and produce albums for us to continue to ponder, wonder, and be amazed.
+Here’s hoping The National continue to age like the finest of wines and produce albums that leave us amazed.

 Share This Article On...